MakisChristou/merkle-rs/README.md

 cargo r --bin client
 ```

-## Limitations
+## Limitations/Shortcomings
 - Files and their content are stored in RAM when constructing the Merkle Tree (impractical for larger files)
 - If a new file is sent Merkle Tree should be re-created from scratch
-- No user authentication, anyone can request or upload a file to the server
+- No user authentication, anyone can request or upload a file to the server (no multiple users support)
 - Files are sent in plain-text
+- Client can only upload all of its files found under a single directory (no granular control)
+- Client cannot delete or update files on server

+## Future work